Updated December 2025

 Network Administration Programs Overview

-Network administration has become increasingly critical as organizations rely more heavily on cloud infrastructure and remote work capabilities.
+Network administration and network engineering has become increasingly critical as organizations rely more heavily on cloud infrastructure and remote work capabilities.
 The field encompasses traditional network management, cloud computing, cybersecurity, and network automation.
 Students pursuing network administration degrees learn to design, implement, and maintain complex network infrastructures that support modern business operations.

 The Bureau of Labor Statistics projects network administrator employment to grow 5% from 2022 to 2032, faster than the average for all occupations (BLS Employment Projections).
 This growth is driven by increasing demand for secure, reliable network infrastructure as organizations continue digital transformation initiatives.